brymacto/rover_2/readme.md

 I decided to complete the assignment again, this time using TDD and refactoring techniques.

-Note that the priority for this second version of the project was TDD and refactoring of the rover and plateau.
+The priority for this second version of the project was TDD and refactoring of the rover and plateau.
 The game class and script (game.rb and start_game.rb) are secondary and have not been tested or refactored.

 ## Instructions